Chronology of the 2009 Honduran constitutional crisis: June 24

 After 11:00 people dressed in white marched to defend the constitution and oppose Zelaya's "illegal" plans.
 The demonstration was organized by the Comité para la Democracia y la Paz.
 After speeches people cheered and chanted "Viva Honduras, we want to be free and democratic!".

 The military is in charge of security and logistics in elections in Honduras.
 Zelaya asked them to perform their election role for the referendum, but the head of the military command, General Romeo Vásquez Velásquez, refused the order to pass out the election materials, brought from Venezuela, because the Supreme Court ruled the referendum to be illegal.
 Zelaya fired him.
 Later that day, the defense minister and heads of the army, navy and air force resigned.

-Zelaya's followers violently attacked anti-Zelaya demonstrators near presidential palace.
+Zelaya's followers violently attacked anti-Zelaya demonstrators near the presidential palace.

 June 25

 Just days before his illegal survey, PCM-019-2009, which revokes the decree PCM-05-2009 and was issued (but not published) in March, is published in the official Gazette, Zelaya issued a new executive decree PCM-20-2009 (Gazette number 31945) which annulled PCM-05-2009 and PCM-19-2009.
 The new decree calls for a "Public Opinion Survey Convening a Constitutional Assembly".

 A Venezuelan plane landed at Toncontín International Airport.
 The plane carried electoral material which had been printed in Venezuela.

-At 11:00 a.m.
-The Supreme Electroral Tribunal ordered the confiscation of electoral materials.
+At 11:00 a.m., the Supreme Electoral Tribunal ordered the confiscation of electoral materials.

-At 12:00 p.m. the Constitutional Room of the Supreme Court of Justice of Honduras ruled that General Velásquez be reinstated.
+At 12:00 p.m., the Constitutional Room of the Supreme Court of Justice of Honduras ruled that General Velásquez be reinstated.

-At 15:00 Zelaya takes possession of the impounded ballots at military base Hernan Acosta Mejia, which were then moved by them to the presidential palace.
+At 15:00, Zelaya took possession of the impounded ballots at military base Hernan Acosta Mejia, which were then moved by them to the presidential palace.

 At a televised gathering of his supporters, Zelaya said that "[t]he only one who can't be re-elected is the President, but re-election is a topic of the next National Constitutional Assembly"—a statement taken by some to be a proposal in violation of the current Honduran constitution, while others viewed it as merely conjecture regarding a possible future new constitution.

 Members of Congress said that Zelaya made a "very serious" mistake.